You can use the following tags to provide Google more information about the content of your articles:

 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9" xmlns:news="http://www.google.com/schemas/sitemap-news/0.9"> <url> <loc>http://www.example.org/business/article55.html</loc> <news:news> <news:publication> <news:name>The Example Times</news:name> <news:language>en</news:language> </news:publication> <news:access>Subscription</news:access> <news:genres>PressRelease, Blog</news:genres> <news:publication_date>2008-12-23</news:publication_date> <news:title>Companies A, B in Merger Talks</news:title> <news:keywords>business, merger, acquisition, A, B</news:keywords> <news:stock_tickers>NASDAQ:A, NASDAQ:B</news:stock_tickers> </news:news> </url> </urlset>

-Please note that although you can specify <access> and <genres> in your Sitemap, Google News may also add such designations to certain articles as necessary.
-Please let us know if you believe that a content type has been added incorrectly.
+Please note that although you can specify <access> and <genres> in your Sitemap, Google News may also add such designations to certain sites as necessary.
+Update your site’s source labels in the Publisher Center if you believe that a content type has been applied incorrectly.
+Please review our source label guidelines closely before making any changes; incorrectly removing labels (e.g., removing a “subscription” label if you are a subscription site) could affect your sites' inclusion status in Google News.